deis/workflow/src/applications/managing-app-processes.md

 The syntax is defined as:

-* `<process type>` – an alphanumeric string, is a name for your command, such as web, worker, urgentworker, clock, etc.
+* `<process type>` – a lowercase alphanumeric string, is a name for your command, such as web, worker, urgentworker, clock, etc.
 * `<command>` – a command line to launch the process, such as `rake jobs:work`.

 This example Procfile specifies two types, `web` and `sleeper`.
 The `web` process launches a web server on port 5000 and